Gordon L. Heath

 My blog posts revolve around my interests and vocation as a historian: the intersection of history and contemporary church life, the intersection of history and contemporary politics, serendipitous discoveries in archives or on research trips, publications and research projects, upcoming conferences, and speaking engagements.

-I also blog for two other organizations, the Canadian Baptist Historical Society and the Centre for Post-Christendom Studies.
+I sometimes blog for two other organizations, the Canadian Baptist Historical Society and the Centre for Post-Christendom Studies.

 The views expressed in these blogs represent the views of the authors, and not necessarily those of any organizations with which they are associated.